-When selecting photos for your marketing material it is important that the imagery portrays ELSA in a way that strengthens our brand and underline our brand personality.
+When selecting photos for your marketing material it is important that the imagery portrays ELSA in a way that strengthens our brand and underlines our brand personality.
+When selecting photos for your designs, always consider ELSA's non-political status.
+Only use professional and high-resolution photos.